sebastianspicker/open-lola/linux_connector/docs/project-history.md

 Early notes are still uneven and may be folded into clearer sections later.

 ## Usage
-- Merged scattered media guidance into the docs.
+- Merged scattered validation guidance into the docs.

 - Earlier scratch notes were compressed into the current guidance.